josephcslater/Introduction_to_Python/README.rst

 - Type ``conda update --all``
 - Open your terminal application.
   - For Mac, look inside your ``Applications`` folder, inside ``Utilities`` and run ``Terminal``
-  - On Linux, you likely already know which one you like.
+  - On Linux, you likely already know which one you like (or why are you using Linux?).
 - Move into the appropriate directory
   - Method 1.
 (Useful to learn, not necessary today)
     - Move into the appropriate directory.